juntao/arenztopia/content/news/Issue 2.md

 This week is a bizzare week with the unreasonable legal issue and a death by meteorite, but it is offset by the alarm of the Coronavirus cases in Arenztopia rising rapidly.

-## How To Build A 90- Story Skyscraper
+## How To Build A 96-Story Skyscraper
 by Tony Yuan

-On Wednesday, we saw that realty firm McMilleryége & Sons has announced a 90 story skyscraper.
+On Wednesday, we saw that realty firm McMilleryége & Sons has announced a 96 story skyscraper.
 A spokesperson for the company says:¨We will reserve 3rd Street for the purpose of transporting glass panels, and we will also reserve Avila Lane for parking and utilities.¨ Workers are currently using backhoes to dig the foundation.

 ## New Train Line Unveiled
 by Sam-Louis Alrocaet